AVEVA/AVEVA-Samples/docs/Cloud_Operations.md

         <a href="https://github.com/osisoft/sample-adh-uom-dotnet">UOM</a>
       </b>
       <br />
-      Covers the basic functionality of the UOM system on ADH
+      Covers the basic functionality of the UOM system on Cds
       <br />
       <br />
       <table align="middle">